Networking for engineers: How to build professional connections

 Here are some actionable steps towards great storytelling with networking in mind:

-• Tailor your story to resonate with your audience's interests, values, and needs.
+• Make it relevant – Tailor your story to align with your audience’s interests, whether it’s about problem-solving, innovation, or industry trends.

 A study by LinkedIn found that connecting on LinkedIn and sending personalised follow-up emails within 24-48 hours can help you maintain the momentum of your initial connection.